Birds – Arabuko Sokoke

 More than 230 bird species have been recorded in Arabuko Sokoke.
 The area is well-known for several globally threatened species, including Sokoke scops owl and Clarke’s weaver.
 Other sought after species that can be seen here include Sokoke pipit, Amani sunbird and chestnut-fronted helmet-shrike.
 As always, forests don’t offer easy bird-watching, but the rewards of interesting species are plentiful here.
-Even non-birders will enjoy some of the more noticeable forest avifauna, including the large hornbills, such as the trumpeter and silvery-cheeked hornbill.
+Even non-birders will enjoy some of the more noticeable forest avifauna, including the trumpeter and silvery-cheeked hornbill.

 Birding Specials –Treats for Avid Birders(E) endemic = only lives in Kenya

 (NE) near-endemic = also lives in neighboring countries

 - Chestnut-fronted helmet-shrike